socketsupply/components/docs/src/custom.md

   click (e) {
     //
-    // Often you'll want to check what element in the component was actually
+    // You may want to check which element in the component was actually
     // clicked.
 You can also check the `e.path` attribute to see what was
-    // clicked (this is helpful when handling clicks on top of SVGs).
+    // clicked (helpful when handling clicks on top of SVGs).
     //
     if (!e.target.matches('.parent')) return